 Millions of people consume fermented foods daily for centuries without any risk of overdosing.

 I’ve got serious health problems, do I need to be cautious with probiotics?

-Yes, in some rare, serious cases you must be careful and first consult with your doctor!
+Yes, in some rare, serious cases you should be careful and consult with your doctor!
 Please check this post on side effects.

 Which probiotic supplements is best?

 It depends on your specific needs and the makeup of your gut and body.

 - But of all the products we have tested, the best one is Dr. Mercola’s Complete Probiotics.
 It contains a very high amount of several potent probiotic bacteria (or CFU, colony forming units) and it is produced using the highest quality ingredients.